Header image redox reactions.

 oxygen O2(g) + 4e → 2O2-(aq)

-There are other common oxidising agents such as acidified potassium permanganate, acidified potassium dichromate, hydrogen peroxide and concentrated sulfuric acid.
-The half equations for these reduction reactions are a little more complicated but easy to work out if you follow some simple rules as set out below:
+Cartoon image to show defintions for oxidising and reducing agents There are other common oxidising agents such as acidified potassium permanganate, acidified potassium dichromate, hydrogen peroxide and concentrated sulfuric acid.
+The half equations for these reduction reactions are a little more complicated but easy to work out if you follow some simple rules; as set out below:

 Example 1 - potassium dichromate

 Acidified potassium dichromate is a very common oxidising agent used in chemistry.
-Potassium dichromate is a bright orange solid which being a salt of a group I metal is soluble in water, it dissolves to form a bright orange solution as shown in the image below.
+Potassium dichromate is a bright orange solid which being a salt of a group I metal is soluble in water; it dissolves to form a bright orange solution as shown in the image below.
 The formula for potassium dichromate is K2Cr2O72-.
-The chromium ion in dichromate has an oxidation state of +6; the highest possible for a chromium ion, this makes it an excellent oxidising agent.
-The ability of the dichromate ion to act as an oxidising agent requires the presence of a dilute acid, sulfuric acid is the one which is used for this purpose.
+The chromium ion in the dichromate ion has an oxidation state of +6; the highest possible for a chromium ion, this makes it an excellent oxidising agent.
+The ability of the dichromate ion to act as an oxidising agent requires the presence of a dilute acid, sulfuric acid is a suitable acid to use here since the dichromate ion is not a powerful enough oxidising agent to oxidise it, as it would for example if you used hydrochloric acid instead.

 Acidified potassium dichromate is an excellent oxidising agent.
 Potassium dichromate is a toxic bright oranage solid.

-When it oxidises a substance the orange dichromate ion is reduced to form the green Cr3+ ion as shown in the image below:
+When the dichromate ion oxidises a substance the orange dichromate ion is reduced to form the green Cr3+ ion as shown in the image below:

-dichromate ion colour change when it is reduced
+The orange dichromate ion changes to a green colour change when it is reduced

 The equation for reduction of the dichromate ion could be written as: